The-Encryption-Compendium/TECv2/DEVELOPMENT.md

 This repository primarily contains various scripts, templates, and JS/CSS files.
 However, to get the site up and running, it must first be built using Hugo.
 Here is an overview of how the site is built (using [GitHub actions](.github/workflows/ghpages.yml)) whenever a new commit is pushed to `master`:

 1. Compendium entries are downloaded from Zotero using the `deploy_tools/scrape_zotero.py` script and an API key for the research team's Zotero.
 There are stored in a BibTeX file, `data/data.bib`.
-2. Various external dependencies are installed for the site via `deploy_tools/get_dependencies.py`, such as [Fuse.js](https://fusejs.io/), fonts, and so on.
-These dependencies are stored in `assets/js/vendor/` and various locations in the `static/` directory.
-3. The BibTeX file is converted into JSON and stored in a JavaScript file, `assets/js/entries.js`.
+2. The BibTeX file is converted into JSON and stored in a JavaScript file, `assets/js/entries.js`.
 In addition, Markdown files are generated for every entry and stored in `content/entries/`.
 This process is controlled by `deploy_tools/generate_compendium.py`.
-4. `hugo --minify` is run, generating the HTML, CSS, and JS files that are served by the site.
+3. `hugo --minify` is run, generating the HTML, CSS, and JS files that are served by the site.
 These are stored in the `public/` directory.
-5. Additional files are copied over from `deploy_tools/additional_files/` into the public directory, and `data/data.bib` is copied into `public/data/data.bib`.
+4. Additional files are copied over from `deploy_tools/additional_files/` into the public directory, and `data/data.bib` is copied into `public/data/data.bib`.

 The contents of the `public/` directory are then pushed to the [the-encryption-compendium.github.io repository](https://github.com/The-Encryption-Compendium/the-encryption-compendium.github.io), from which they are then used to serve the site.